It seems marketing has become an ever-present topic of discussion. Especially marketing funnel basics, marketing strategies, and marketing techniques.

 For example, for referrals, you could offer perks to your existing customers who send leads your way.

 And for reducing churn, you could create a program made up of systematic touchpoints that continue to reiterate and reinforce the value of your product to existing customers.

-Again, this is why it’s so important to begin with a thorough understanding of your marketing needs and objectives, and THEN apply funneling to how you can accomplish those goals.
+Again, this is why it’s so important to begin with a thorough understanding of your digital marketing needs and objectives, and THEN apply funneling to how you can accomplish those goals.

-Starting with a predefined funnel and then trying to make sense of your marketing through that is only going to cause you headaches and wasted hours.
+Starting with a predefined funnel and then trying to make sense of your content marketing through that is only going to cause you headaches and wasted hours.

 Get the right tools!
 Marketing funnels without automation are going to be incredibly difficult to manage.

-After all, the beauty of funnels is that they systematize your marketing efforts, meaning that — over time — your marketing should require less manual, hands-on work and more strategy and oversight.
+After all, the beauty of funnels is that they systematize your marketing efforts, meaning that — over time — your marketing should require less manual, hands-on work, and more strategy and oversight.

-Like all advertising and marketing efforts, good funnels don’t last forever.
+Like all advertising and digital marketing efforts, good funnels don’t last forever.
 But, once developed and solidified, they can generate consistent streams of leads for a good deal of time, and they should be updated and tweaked on an ongoing basis to continue to iterate and improve.